PX263-7.5 Electromagnetic Theory and Optics

 The module develops the ideas of first year electricity and magnetism into Maxwell's theory of electromagnetism.
 Maxwell's equations pulled the various laws (Faraday's law, Ampere's law, Lenz's law, Gauss's law and the "law with no name") into one unified and elegant theory.
 Establishing a complete theory of electromagnetism has proved to be one the greatest achievements of physics.
 It was the principal motivation for Einstein to develop special relativity, it has served as the model for subsequent theories of the forces of nature and it has been the basis for all of electronics (radios, telephones, computers, the lot...).

 The module shows that Maxwell's equations in free space have time-dependent solutions, which turn out to be the familiar electromagnetic waves (light, radio waves, X-rays etc), and studies their behaviour at material boundaries (Fresnel Equations).
-The module also covers the basics of optical instruments and light sources.
+The module also covers aspects of optical instruments.

 The module should study Maxwell's equations and their solutions.